cksystemsteaching/selfie/book.md

 -0000111 =  7
 ```

-Let us say we support seven bits which is why we say `0000111` rather than just `111`.
+Let us say we support seven bits which is why we use `0000111` rather than just `111`.
 Like the above calculation in decimal, we proceed by inserting the twos rather than the tens complement into the calculation as follows:

 ```
   1010101 = 85